mikevalenty/mikevalenty.github.io/source/_posts/2013-11-16-using-scala-to-perform-a-multi-key-get-on-a-couchbase-view.markdown

 ---
 layout: post
-title: "Multi-Key Get on Couchbase View in Scala"
+title: "Using Scala to Perform a Multi-Key Get on a Couchbase View"
 date: 2013-11-16 15:26
 comments: true
 categories: